evgeny-gridasov/rdsinstancespricing/README.md

-rdsinstancespricing.py is a quick & dirty library and a command line interface (CLI) to get a list of all Amazon Web Services RDS instances pricing.
+rdsinstancespricing.py is a quick & dirty library and a command line interface (CLI) to get a list of all Amazon Web Services RDS ondemand and reserved instances pricing.

 The data is based on a set of JSON files used in the RDS page (http://aws.amazon.com/rds).